Human Capital Planning (HCP)

 Can I delete a Pooled Position that was created but no longer needed?

-From the Create and Manage Pooled Positions form, right-click on the cell containing the Pooled Position you would like to delete, select Manage Pooled Positon -->Delete Pooled Position Monthly Pay Rate.
+From the Create and Manage HCP Pooled Positions form, right-click on the first column of the row containing the Pooled Position you would like to delete and select Manage Pooled Position / Delete Pooled Position